bradleye1228/data-science-portfolio-public/APP_WALKTHROUGH.md

 ## 5).
 Tuning and Assessing

+![Train Test Split](screenshots/train_test_split.png)

+*Visualisation 08: Train-test partition visualisation.
+A static test set consisting of 20% of observations was reserved for final model assessment.
+The dataset was separated into training and testing subsets before any modelling was performed to prevent data leakage and support independent model evaluation.*

 A static test set consisting of **20% of observations** was reserved for final model assessment.
 Hyperparameter optimisation was conducted using **25 bootstrap resamples** of the training data.
 Fixed random seeds were applied throughout (seed 199 for partition, seed 673 for resampling).

-![Train Test Split](screenshots/train_test_split.png)

 ---